 Are you in the process of moving home?
 Have you recently got a new pet?
 Have they started daycare?
 Do they have a new sitter looking after them?

-A Toddlers life if full of change and as a Parent, it is your job to help them through.
+A toddler’s life is full of change and as a parent, it is your job to help them through.
 They are growing up quick at this age, and there are changes around every corner.

 Potty training is one of the biggest changes a toddler must face.
 A huge change to their usual routine may cause them to become clingy, and now they have to remember to go to the potty instead of just doing it!